The prophet Isaiah was used by God to supply us and Israel with more information about the coming Good Shepherd, the Messiah:

 Behold, His reward is with Him,

 And His work before Him.
-Isaiah 40:10 NKJV
+Isaiah 40:10 (NKJV)

-The Good Shepherd will have both a strong hand and a ruling arm, but it is His reward of salvation and His work of healing the sick and dying a sacrificial death on the cross for us that would highlight His first coming – the work of a humble Shepherd King.
+The Good Shepherd will have both a strong hand and a ruling arm, but it is His reward of salvation and His work of healing the sick and dying a sacrificial death on the cross for us that would highlight His first coming – the work of a humble Shepherd.

-Jesus told His disciples that His Father is always working, and that He, too, must be working and about His Father’s business.
+Jesus told His disciples that His Father was always working, and that He, too, must be working and about His Father’s business.
 It is a 24 hour a day job to care for and watch over all the people and souls in the universe.

 But God also wants us to join Him in His work.

 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
-Ephesians 2:10 NKJV
+Ephesians 2:10 (NKJV)

 28 Come to Me, all you who labor and are heavy laden, and I will give you rest.
 29 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 30 For My yoke is easy and My burden is light.”
-Matthew 11:28-30 NKJV
+Matthew 11:28-30 (NKJV)

-In our most satisfying moments in life, we will be fulfilling our role as the hands and feet of Christ.
-May He help us to live that way today.
+Our most satisfying moments in life will be when we are fulfilling the role designed specifically for us by the Lord.
+May He guide us to live in that specific way and place today.

 Reflections